 This is the major category of Fellowship at the Academy.
 Fellows are scholars who have 'attained distinction in any of the branches of study which it is the object of the Academy to promote' – i.e. the humanities and the social sciences.
 Election is a mark of distinction, as only a very small number of scholars in any field are elected.
 Scholars must be habitually resident in the UK at the time of election.

-Up to forty-two elections are made in each year to the Fellowship.
+Up to fifty-two elections are made in each year to the Fellowship.
 There are now over 1,000 Fellows.

 Corresponding Fellows are scholars outside the UK who have 'attained high international standing in any of the branches of study which it is the object of the Academy to promote'.
 Some familarity with research in the UK is valuable, in order to facilitate a contribution to the work of the Academy, e.g. through assessments of candidates for election.